mmontossi/analytics-rails/README.md

 <%= google_analytics_include_tag 'your-id', user: 1 %>
 ```

-And custom events after include tag:
+And custom events after the include tag:
 ```erb
 <%= google_analytics_event_tag 'popup', 'click' %>
 ```

-NOTE: Will only show the include tag in production environment.
+NOTE: Will only show the tags in production environment.

 ## Credits